plone/training/zpt_2.rst

 To dive deeper into real plone-data we now look at some existing templates and customize them.

-These are not templates based on BrowserViews but skin-templates.
-You should never write skin-templates but you will often have to customize them.

-newsitem_view.pt
+newsitem.pt
 ----------------

 We want to show the date a News Item is published.
 This way people can see at a glance it the are looking at current or old news.

 To do this we will customize the templates that is used to render News Items.

-We'll basically do the same as when we used at ``plone.app.themeeditor``, but now we'll do it all by hand.
+We'll basically do the same as when we used at ``portal_skins`` (we customized the footer), but now we'll do it all by hand in our package.

 * Create the directoy ``browser/template_overrides``
 * Add the following to ``browser/configure.zcml``: